-The philosophy behind Creative Curriculum© is that young children learn best by doing.
-It is built on theories of development in young children, that all children learn through active exploration of their environment and therefore the environment plays a critical role in learning.
-The curriculum addresses five key aspects: how children develop and learn, the learning environment, what children learn, caring and teaching, and partnering with families.
+The philosophy behind Creative Curriculum© is built on theories of development in young children, that all children learn through active exploration of their environment and therefore the environment plays a critical role in learning.
+It is built on the importance of using developmentally appropropriate practices that match how children develop and learn so as to promote their optimal development and learning.
+Early childhood educators make informed decisions about their teaching with an understanding of child development and expectations, interest of the children, strengths and areas of growth, and the cultures of each child’s family and community.

 The study approach is a method of integrating content learning through children’s investigations of a meaningful topic.
 Children raise questions about the topic, and through exploration and discovery they find answers to their questions.
 Plus, the study approach not only allows children to gain a deeper understanding of the topic but also encourages them to develop skills across all domains as they apply the investigative process.